fraserlab/sci-dependentcare/index.md

 tagline: Attempting to solve dependent care during COVID-19
 description: Welcome page
 ---
+### UPDATE, 7/21/10:

+We have now received 259 responses to our initial survey, which will officially close tomorrow (wed) at noon.
+Final results from this will be updated afterwards.
+To keep the momentum going, we are going to go ahead and initiate our follow-up survey so that we can begin processing the data for matching ASAP.
+If you are interested in participating in the work relief or caregiving match program, you must fill out this [second survey](https://forms.gle/gCdjk1NbAFBimJkbA).
+To be included in the first iteration of matching, you must do this by Friday, noon.
+We will leave the survey open after Friday, so that you may still be added to match groups on a rolling-basis (we will update databases every Friday) if you change your mind later.
+If you have any questions, feel free to [e-mail us](mailto:seemayandjames@gmail.com)

+### Context:
 Building on the intial work by

 * Tejal Desai, PhD, Professor Department of Bioengineering and Therapeutic Sciences